HaoRay/teach-your-kids-to-code/README.md

 # teach-your-kids-to-code
-code from a book wrote by Bryson Payne
+This book is wrote by Bryson Payne.